torvalds/linux/drivers/staging/lustre/README.txt

 The Lustre file system is an open-source, parallel file system that supports many requirements of leadership class HPC simulation environments.
-Born from from a research project at Carnegie Mellon University, the Lustre file system is a widely-used option in HPC.
+Born from a research project at Carnegie Mellon University, the Lustre file system is a widely-used option in HPC.
 The Lustre file system provides a POSIX compliant file system interface, can scale to thousands of clients, petabytes of storage and